-Action Changes Things: Steps in Moving Forward
+Action Changes Things: Steps in Moving Forward What Needs to Be Done Now?

 Practice and Care Delivery Transformation

 - Identify evidence to promote the value of optimized medication use for payors, consumers and providers. - Develop tools to engage and educate key stakeholders (patient advocacy organizations, professional groups, physicians, caregivers, care teams, consumers, pharmacists, and employers) to gain support for a standardized definition and process for CMM. - Further develop the essential structures and language of value-based agreements within CMM services. - Offer guidance and use cases to key stakeholders on contract standards and the consistent practice of CMM in clinical care. - Identify leadership and champions to ensure more rapid practice transformation nationwide.